manuati/api-automation-training-java/framework/README.md

 ## Getting started

-The idea behind this framework is to encapsulate endpoints on Service Models, for maintainability and reusability.
+The idea behind this framework is to encapsulate endpoints on Service Models, for maintainability and re-usability.
 You can think of Service Models as an analogy of Page Object Models for UI Automation.

 ## Service Models

 In this framework, Service Models are used to encapsulate the API endpoints you are testing.
-This abstraction allows for better maintainability and reusability of your test code.
+This abstraction allows for better maintainability and re-usability of your test code.
 The concept here is somewhat similar to the Page Object Model used in UI Automation, where each service model represents a specific set of functionality provided by your API.

 ### Understanding `ServiceBase`